School of Mathematics and Statistics,

-There are lectures, tutorials and computing sessions.
-You’ll do group work, presentations and role play.
+There are lectures, tutorials, computing sessions and group work.
 Most statistics lectures are recorded so you can watch them again later.

-The distance learning option is taught online with support via email and phone.
+This is taught online with support via email and an online forum.
 Distance learners also come to the University for residential weeks.
-You’re assessed by exams, project work and a dissertation.

-Minimum 2:1 honours degree with substantial mathematical and statistical components or a pass at an equivalent level in the Graduate Certificate.
+We usually ask for a 2:1 honours degree, or equivalent, with substantial mathematical and statistical components or a pass at an equivalent level in the Graduate Certificate.